 Foreign currency risk arises from future commercial transactions and recognized assets and liabilities denominated in a currency that is not the entity's functional currency.
 All of the Company's entities have the United States dollar as the functional currency, except for Waymar Resources Ltd., Cordillera Holdings International Ltd. and Minera Anzá S.A., the functional currency of which is the Canadian dollar, and Minera Anzá S.A.
 (Colombia branch), the functional currency of which is the Colombian peso.
 The Company conducts some of its activities in currencies other than the US dollar, especially in Uruguayan pesos.
 The Company also has active exploration programs in Colombia and has some of its expenditure denominated in Colombian pesos.
-The Company is therefore principally subject to gains or losses due to fluctuations in the Uruguayan peso and the Colombian peso relative to the US dollar.
+It has also commenced more limited exploration programs in Argentina and in Brazil.
+The Company is therefore currently principally subject to gains or losses due to fluctuations in the

+Uruguayan peso and the Colombian peso relative to the US dollar.
 The Company manages its currency rate risk by denominating its contracts and commitments, where possible, in US dollars.
 The Company does not have a policy, to nor has it entered into derivatives to mitigate foreign currency risks.
+The Company is monitoring the potential impact of the currency devaluation and changing public policies in Argentina.
+To date, these issues have not impacted the Company's capacity to operate nor to fund its operation in that country.

-During the year ended May 31, 2022, the Uruguayan peso only depreciated 9% against the US dollar.
-And the Colombian peso only depreciated 5% against the US dollar.
+During the year ended May 31, 2023, the Uruguayan peso depreciated 3% against the US dollar.
+And the Colombian peso depreciated 5% against the US dollar.